Web Target

 The gzipped size is really what matters — both web browsers and servers support gzip-(de)compression on the fly, you can also just put ready-gzipped version on the server and tell the browser to just decompress.
 So in all practical cases, users will download 3.4 MB, not 16 MB.

 Note that above is for a release build.
 The debug build weights 51 MB, and gzipped 12 MB.
-How is the debug build actually useful on the web — I am not certain now :)
+(Debug build contains debugging symbols.)

 We could also use Brotli, a newer compression method also commonly supported by web browsers and servers.